cnvandev/cruddy/README.md

-lolapps
+Cruddy
 =======

 Webapps are *hard*, guys.
 Especially CRUD ones, they're the worst.
-Why not improve your process - let lolapps ("Working Title (tm)") do the heavy lifting for you, so you can start raking in the ad click money. :shipit:
+Why not improve your process - let Cruddy do the heavy lifting for you, so you can start raking in the ad click money. :shipit: